-The TMC2225 are ultra-silent motor driver ICs for two-phase stepper motors.
+The TMC2202, TMC2208 and TMC2224 are ultra-silent motor driver ICs for two-phase stepper motors.
 Their pinning is compatible to a number of legacy drivers.
-TRINAMICs sophisticated StealthChop2 chopper ensures noiseless operation, maximum efficiency and best motor torque.
-Its fast current regulation and optional combination with SpreadCycle allow for highly dynamic motion.
+TRINAMICs sophisticated StealthChop2 chopper ensures noiseless operation, maximum efficiency, and best motor torque.
+Its fast regulation and ontional combination with SpreadCycle allow for highly dynamic motion.
 Integrated power-MOSFETs handle motor current up to 1.4A RMS.
 Protection and diagnostic features support robust and reliable operation.
-A simple to use UART interface opens up more tuning and control options.
+A simple to use UART interface opens up tuning and control more options.
 Application specific tuning can be stored to OTP memory.
-Industries' most advanced STEP/DIR stepper motor driver family upgrades designs to noiseless and most precise operation for costeffective and highly competitive solutions.
+Industries' most advanced STEP/DIR stepper motor driver family upgrades designs to noiseless and most precise operation for cost-effective and highly competitive solutions.